ji4/ListIP/README.md

 # Brief
 It has filterd repeatted IPs in each category, local destination IPs, and sort by specified name so far.

-That will come out a result file.
+That will come out a result file for all IPs and a directory with each file's IPs.

 # Manual
 * Drag your pcap directory and this scrip into your VM.